 Nordica 2019 ski reviews

-The Dobermann GSR RB FDT is a tale in its own right.
-We can guess that GSR means "Giant Slalom Race", we know that RB means "Racing Bridge" but we're still trying to find what FDT means, although it seems to be linked to the plate which, in this case, is the firm's own "Recoil plate”.
+The name Dobermann GSR RB FDT is a bit of a mouthful!
+We can easily guess that GSR stands for "Giant Slalom Race," and we know that RB stands for "Racing Bridge," but we are still trying to find out what FDT means, although it seems to be linked to the plate which, in this case, is the company's own "Recoil Power Plate.”

 The Doberman Spitfire TI FDT spits fire...
-Maybe a bit too much for this category where we're looking above all for accessible skis that beginners can handle.
+It may be a bit too much for this category where we're looking for skis that lower level skiers can handle.

-Despite its many qualities, the Dobermann Spitfire TI FDT does not fit into the program as its too technical...
+Despite its many qualities, the Dobermann Spitfire TI FDT does not fit into this category.
+It is too technical and demanding...
 Read on

-Another legendary ski, the PROSKILAB 2016 reviewers were extremely impressed by the Enforcer 100 from Nordica which has won a "Best ski" dist-pinction in the past.
+Another legendary ski, the Nordica Enforcer 100 has always impressed the PROSKILAB testers and has won a "Best Ski" award in the past.

-The trail/off-trail mix is still very well-balanced.
+There is a good balance between on-piste and off-piste performance.
 The ski performs well on the groomers.
-With good flex distribution, the reviewers noted...
+It has good flex distribution,...
 Read on

-We got mixed reviews for the Enforcer 93's behavior at low speeds.
-Our expert (non professional) reviewers had a very positive opinion of the ski, while the professional reviewers were less enthusiastic, pointing to a certain degree of inertia.
+We got mixed reviews for the Enforcer 93's performance at low speeds.
+Our expert (non-professional) testers had a very positive opinion of the ski, while the professional testers were less enthusiastic, pointing to a certain degree of inertia.

 The Santa Ana 93 is the narrowest in the Santa Ana all-mountain and freeski line.